Quick answer: are AI detectors unreliable because of false positives?

 1. Non-Native English Speakers and ESL Writers

-The Stanford HAI finding of 61% false positive rates on TOEFL essays represents the most dramatic evidence.
-Research aggregated by Hastewire confirms that non-native English speakers are flagged at 2–3x the rate of native speakers across most major detectors.
-The mechanism is clear: limited vocabulary range, reliance on high-frequency words, formulaic sentence structures, and writing patterns shaped by grammar instruction rather than native fluency all overlap with LLM output signatures.
-Universities with large international student populations — which includes the overwhelming majority of research universities — face disproportionate equity risks from detection deployment.
+The Stanford HAI finding on TOEFL essays represents the clearest public evidence.
+The mechanism is straightforward: limited vocabulary range, reliance on high-frequency words, formulaic sentence structures, and writing patterns shaped by grammar instruction rather than native fluency all overlap with LLM output signatures.
+Universities with large international student populations therefore face disproportionate equity risks from detection deployment.

 2. Writers in Technical, Legal, and Medical Domains

-According to UCLA's Humtech research center, professional writing in technical domains shows 2–4x higher false positive rates than creative writing.
-Medical case reports, legal briefs, grant applications, and engineering documentation all share structural characteristics with AI output: standardized terminology, passive voice, methodical progression, and constrained vocabulary.
-A researcher at a non-English-speaking institution writing formally in English faces the compounded risk of both elevated categories.
+Medical case reports, legal briefs, grant applications, and engineering documentation share structural characteristics with AI output: standardized terminology, passive voice, methodical progression, and constrained vocabulary.
+A researcher at a non-English-speaking institution writing formally in English can face compounded risk because both language background and technical register push the text toward lower-perplexity patterns.

 3. Neurodivergent Writers